-The following table sets forth information regarding 2018 compensation for each of our non-employee directors:
+The following table sets forth information regarding 2019 compensation for each of our non-employee directors:

 Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Total (\$)

-Julie A. Caponi \$ 30,750 \$ 25,000 \$ 55,750
+Julie A. Caponi \$ 27,250 \$ 25,000 \$ 52,250

-David R. Duncan 28,000 25,000 53,000
+David R. Duncan 24,750 25,000 49,750

-Thomas A. Gart 29,750 25,000 54,750
+Thomas A. Gart 23,500 25,000 48,500

-Patrick H. Hamill 31,850 25,000 56,850
+Patrick H. Hamill 26,700 25,000 51,700

-Luke A. Latimer 31,000 25,000 56,000
+Luke A. Latimer 27,750 25,000 52,750

-Eric D. Sipf 35,750 25,000 60,750
+Eric D. Sipf 30,250 25,000 55,250

-Mark L. Smith 29,500 25,000 54,500
+Mark L. Smith 26,500 25,000 51,500

-Joseph C. Zimlich 31,900 25,000 56,900
+Joseph C. Zimlich 26,650 25,000 51,650

 Each of the directors serves on both the Company and the Bank boards and board committees.
-In addition to the 11 meetings for the Company during 2018, there were four Bank board meetings; the compensation reflected above is inclusive of the Bank meetings.
+In addition to the five meetings for the Company during 2019, there were five Bank board meetings; the compensation reflected above is inclusive of the Bank meetings.

-Non-employee director fees for 2018 included a cash amount per committee and board meeting, annual cash retainers, and an annual stock-based retainer.
+Non-employee director fees for 2019 included a cash amount per committee and board meeting, annual cash retainers, and an annual stock-based retainer.
 Stock-based compensation was issued in the form of restricted stock units subject to time-based vesting which vest, if at all, in equal installments of 50% on the third and fifth anniversaries of the grant date, assuming continuous service through the scheduled vesting dates.
-Non-employee Bank director fees for 2018 were based upon meeting attendance.
+Non-employee Bank director fees for 2019 were based upon meeting attendance.
 No additional compensation was paid to our directors for service as a director on the Bank's board of directors.
 The following table sets forth information on a per fee basis.

-Description A (mount)
+Description Amount (1)

 Annual board retainer per director (2) \$ 40,000

 Per board meeting attended 750

-Annual audit committee chairperson retainer 7,500
+Annual audit committee chairperson retainer 5,000

 Annual compensation committee chairperson retainer 5,000

 Annual governance committee chairperson retainer 5,000

 Annual committee member retainer 2,500

 Per meeting chairperson 700

 Per meeting member 500

-- (1) All amounts are payable in cash unless otherwise noted. - (2) Amount payable of \$25,000 in the form of restricted stock units and \$15,000 payable in cash.
+- (1) All amounts are payable in cash unless otherwise noted. - (2) \$25,000 payable in the form of restricted stock units and \$15,000 payable in cash.

 Members of our board of directors that are also associates of the Company or the Bank do not receive compensation for their attendance at board meetings.
 Annual board compensation is recommended by the Compensation Committee and approved by the board of directors of the Company.
-Directors are also entitled to the protection provided by the indemnification provisions in our amended and restated articles of incorporation and amended and restated bylaws, and, to the extent that they are also directors of the Bank, the articles of incorporation, as amended, and bylaws, as amended, of the Bank.
+Directors are also entitled to the protection provided by the indemnification provisions in our amended and restated articles of incorporation and amended and restated bylaws, and, to the extent that they are also directors of the Bank, the articles of incorporation, as amended, and bylaws, as amended, of the Bank